pitt-crc/keystone-api/docs/index.md

-# Getting Started
+# Introduction

-Keystone-API is the backend REST API for the Keystone web interface.
+Keystone-API is a Python based REST API designed to support the Keystone web interface.
-Written in Python using the Django Rest Framework, it provides allocation management utilities for:
+It provides management utilities for:

 - The allocation of HPC compute resources across one or more clusters
 - The tracking of user research products, including grants and publications
 - The management of user accounts, research groups, and access permissions
+- Administrative activities, including health check monitoring and application logging

 For more information, see the resources below.